hector-022b/NeetCode150/README.md

 - Understand the problem statement thoroughly.
 - Solve it on my own or with hints.
-- Analyze my approach and reflect in comments.
+- Analyze my approach and reflect.
 - Optimize if possible.
-- Study the most efficient solution.
+- Study the most efficient solution/s.

 ---